pdxdave/Django-Python-Notes/README.md

 python manage.py createsuperuser
 ```

 Run the server.
-It's possible that youre server is already running, but do this anyway
+It's possible that your server is already running, but do this anyway
 ```
 python manage.py runserver
 ```